Ultimate Guide To WordPress RSS

 To learn more about adding content to sidebars using widgets, go here:

 Refresh your browser.
-The content from the RSS feed should now display in your sidebar …
+The content from the RSS feed can now be seen on the sidebar (or wherever the RSS widget has been placed) …

 Add Your WordPress RSS Feed To Search Consoles